Oil jumps $1/bbl as Texas freeze prompts U.S. output drop

 OPEC+ sources told Reuters that the group’s producers are likely to ease curbs on supply after April given a recovery in prices.

-U.S. oil inventory data from the American Petroleum Institute and the U.S. Energy Information Administration (EIA) will be released on Wednesday and Thursday respectively, both delayed a day after a holiday on Monday.
+U.S. crude oil stocks fell by 5.8 million barrels in the week to Feb.
+12 to about 468 million barrels, compared with analysts’ expectations in a Reuters poll for a draw of 2.4 million barrels, American Petroleum Institute data showed.

-Analysts polled by Reuters estimated, on average, that crude stocks fell 2.4 million barrels last week.
+U.S. Energy Information Administration (EIA) oil inventory data will be released Thursday respectively, delayed a day after a holiday on Monday.

 Graphic: OPEC+ base case scenario -

-Additional reporting by Bozorgmehr Sharafedin in London, Sonali Paul and Shu Zhang in Singapore; Editing by Marguerita Choy, David Gregorio and Paul Simao
+Additional reporting by Bozorgmehr Sharafedin in London, Sonali Paul and Shu Zhang in Singapore; Editing by Marguerita Choy, David Gregorio, Paul Simao and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.